 Open-ended surveys and questionnaires

 Open-ended surveys and questionnaires allow participants to answer freely at length, rather than choosing from a set number of responses, so you get more nuanced and detailed answers.
 For example, you might ask an open-ended question like “Why don’t you eat ABC brand pizza?”

-You would then provide space for people to answer narratively with their opinion or perspective, rather than simply giving them a specific selection of responses to choose from — like “I’m a vegan,” “It’s too expensive,” or “I don’t like pizza.”
+You would then provide space for people to answer narratively with their opinion or perspective, rather than simply giving them a specific selection of responses to choose from like “I’m a vegan,” “It’s too expensive,” or “I don’t like pizza.”

-They’re also helpful when you need to gather data on a specific group of people.
-For example, if you want to get feedback on a new marketing campaign from a number of demographically similar people in your target market or allow people to share their views on a new product, focus groups are a good way to go.
+Focus group participants are chosen based on the topic the researcher wants to gather insights about.
+For example, a focus group might be formed to provide feedback on a new marketing campaign from a number of demographically similar people in your target market or to allow people to share their views on a new product.

-Observation is a method in which a data collector observes subjects in the course of their regular routines, takes detailed field notes, and/or records subjects via video or audio.
+Observation is a traditional qualitative data-collection method in which researchers observe subjects in the course of their regular routines, take detailed field notes, and/or record subjects via video or audio.
 This method is useful when you want to gain a more refined understanding of participants in their natural environment.

 When should you use qualitative vs quantitative data-collection methods?

-The truth is, to get the best results, you need to rely on both quantitative and qualitative data-collection methods.
-You get deeper insights when you use a combination of the two.
+To get the best results, you need to rely on both quantitative and qualitative data-collection methods.
+You’ll get deeper insights when you use a combination of the two.

 Qualitative research offers context and nuance, and it can help you develop a fuller understanding of the complexities of human behavior related to your organization’s products or services.
 It’s data wrapped in a rich contextual story.